 Texting and Smartphone Use

+Louisiana laws prohibit new drivers from using cellphones while behind the wheel.
+These include drivers who have a learner’s or intermediate license.
+According to the Department of Motor Vehicles, drivers who violate this law will face a fine of up to $500.
+There is also a statewide ban on using cellphones and tablets while driving.
+The law prohibits sending, writing or reading texts, regardless of the driver’s age or experience level.
 There are specific laws regarding cellphone use within school zones, as well.
 According to Louisiana state laws, it is illegal to make a phone call, text or use social networks for any reason while driving through a school zone.
 The only exception to this law is if you need to make a call to report an emergency, your life is in danger or you are using a phone to help avert a criminal act.

+In Louisiana, drivers must turn on their lights between sunset and sunrise, or when there is low visibility due to poor weather.
+You must also turn on your headlights if your windshield wipers are in uninterrupted use.
+If you ride a motorcycle in Louisiana, then you must equip your bike with a headlight, and it must be on at all times – even during the day.
 If you were in a car crash, contact a Baton Rouge personal injury attorney from Morris Bart, LLC.
 We can evaluate your accident to determine if you have a legitimate claim for damages.
 To schedule a consultation, call our office today at 1-800-537-8185.